dduportal/rpi-utils/meetup-brussells-20160210/NOTE.md

 You can check that the laptops, once having a 192.168.2.x address distributed, can reach the web.

 #### ARM Boards OS configuration

+Here are the "HypriotOS" base instructions to allow further configurations (manual or docker-machine)